 - Like many of the big stars, he was protective of his image above all, and couldn’t acknowledge any blot (even a blot everyone knew about).

 - Gable was too cheap to let the money go it would have taken to raise the kid.
-He figured she was the daughter of Loretta Young, a successful movie star turned TV star, so money never had to be an issue for him, or for Judy.
+He figured she was the daughter of Loretta Young, a successful movie star turned TV star, so money would never be an issue for his child.

-Is it possible that he felt intense guilt because he forced his attentions on Loretta and a child resulted?
+Is it possible that he felt intense guilt because he forced his attentions on Loretta and a baby resulted?
 Sure, it’s possible.
-Old Hollywood was a supremely sexist place, and women were anything but equal except at the highest levels of stardom.
+Old Hollywood skewed sexist, and women were anything but equal except at the highest levels of stardom.
 But in the case of this charge against Gable, let’s look at some facts:

 Loretta was indeed a practicing Catholic all her adult life and would, in the 1950s, be recognized as a pillar of the Hollywood community.
 But Loretta was no naïve schoolgirl at the time of Call of the Wild in 1935.
 She had been married at 17 for almost two years (marriage annulled), and by age 20 was peddling her own flesh in naughty pre-code features including Play-Girl, Weekend Marriage, and They Call It Sin.
 A fourth, Employees’ Entrance, had the tag line, emblazoned over Loretta’s head in the ads, “Give me a job—at any price!”
 This was no naïve kid in 1935 at age 22 who didn’t know better than to innocently flirt with Hollywood’s most virile sex symbol.
 This was an already-around-the-block married woman.